 «First Ventures» focuses on entrepreneurial UAS students such as Remo Waser and Simon Maranda (HSLU, First Ventures 2018-2020) who want to pursue their innovation projects immediately after graduation.
 The project contributions of a maximum of CHF 150,000 pave the way for the establishment of their own spin-off.
 For the duration of the First Ventures project, the project managers are employed by the University of Applied Sciences and have full budget autonomy.

-Gebert Rüf Stiftung aims to use «First Ventures» as a vehicle to encourage talented bachelor’s and master’s students not only to contemplate obtaining a degree, but also to look beyond that and embrace the idea of launching a startup that turns their idea into new products and services.
-The goal is to promote a culture of entrepreneurship among students and strengthen business potential at universities of applied sciences.
+Gebert Rüf Stiftung encourages talented Bachelor’s and Master’s students not only to contemplate obtaining a degree, but also to embrace the idea of launching a startup.
+The financial stimulus gives the UAS graduates the chance to turn their own ideas into new products and services.
+The goal is to promote a culture of science entrepreneurship among students and strengthen business potential at universities of applied sciences.

 The «First Ventures» programme not only provides financial support, but also individually tailored business training and coaching sessions designed to equip the potential company founders to successfully put their business idea into practice.
 The curriculum will include training in entrepreneurial practice, reviewing the business idea, concrete guidelines for setting up and running startup companies, as well as needs-led coaching from experienced experts in the respective sector.
 The training programme will be geared to the specific requirements of the selected project managers and is intended to give them access to a broad startup network.